niklasdathe/Zeiger/README.md

     The ICS-Link can be found by going to your google calendar dashboard -> Settings -> Your calendars name under settings for my calendar -> Secret adress in iCal format.
     Copy this link and paste it into the placeholder in secrets.h

 - Edit the AppConfig.h to change the dashboard to your liking:
-    *DarkMode*: switch between black or white background color *locale*: switch the language of your dashboard (soon: DE, EN, FR)
+    *DarkMode*: switch between black or white background color
+    *locale*: switch the language of your dashboard (soon: DE, EN, FR) *use24h*: Use the 24h time format